Photo by Shutterstock/Songquan Deng

 Article continues below advertisement

 At the end of April, Argentina announced it was banning all internal and international commercial flights until September, in response to the pandemic, reports CNBC.
-In addition, a national quarantine that began on March 20 has been extended until May 24, according to the U.S. embassy in Argentina.
+In addition, a national quarantine that began on March 20 has been extended until "at least through" July 17, according to the U.S. embassy in Argentina.
 As a result, borders remain closed to international visitors.

 Check the country's embassy page for up-to-date information.